 - (a) A, the owner of a mill, has acquired a prescriptive right to divert to his mill part of the water of a stream.
 A alters the machinery of his mill.
 He cannot thereby increase his right to divert water. - (b) A has acquired an easement to pollute a stream by carrying on a manufacture on its banks by which a certain quantity of foul matter is discharged into it.
 A extends his works and thereby increase the quantity discharged.
-He is responsible to the lower riparian owners for injury done by such increase. - (c) A, as the owner of a farm, his a right to take, for the purpose of managing his farm, leaves which have fallen from the trees on B's land.
-A buys a field and, unites it to his farm.
-A is not thereby entitled to take leaves to manure this field. - 30.
-Partition of dominate heritage.
-Where a dominant heritage is divided between two or more persons, the easement becomes annexed to each of the shares, but not so as to increase substantially the burden on the servient heritage; provided that such annexation is consistent with the terms of the instrument, decree or revenue proceeding (if any) under which the division was made, and, in the case of prescriptive right, with the user during the prescriptive period.
+He is responsible to the lower riparian owners for injury done by such increase. - (c) A, as the owner of a farm, has a right to take for the purpose of manuring his farm; leaves which has fallen from the trees on B's land.
+A buys a field and unites it to his farm.
+A is not thereby entitled to take leaves to manure this field.

+30. Partition of dominant heritage

+Where a dominant heritage is divided between two or more persons, the easement becomes annexed to each of the shares, but not so as to increase substantially the burden on the servient heritage:

+PROVIDED that such annexation is consistent with the terms of the instrument, decree or revenue proceeding (if any) under which the division was made, and in the case of prescriptive rights, with the user during the prescriptive period.
-- (a) a house to which a right of way by a particular path is annexed is divided into two parts, one of which is granted to A, the other to B. Each is entitled, in respect of his part, to a right of way be the same path. - (b) A house to which is annexed the right of drawing water from a well to the extent of fifty buckets a day is divided into two distinct heritages, one of which is granted to A, the other to B. A and B are each entitled, in respect of his heritage, to draw from the well fifty buckets a day; but the amount drawn by both must not exceed fifty buckets a day.

-- (c) A, having in respect of his house an easement of light, divides the house into three distinct heritages.
+- (a) A house to which a right of way by a particular path is annexed is divided into two parts, one of which is granted to A, the other to B. Each is entitled, in respect of his part, to a right of way by the same path. - (b) A house to which is annexed the right of drawing water from a well to the extend of fifty buckets a day is divided into two distinct heritages, one of which is granted to A, the other to B. A and B are each entitled, in respect of his heritage, to draw from the well fifty buckets a day; but the amount drawn by both must not exceed fifty buckets a day. - (c) A, having in respect of his house an easement of light, divides the house into three distinct heritages.
 Each of these continues to have the right to have its windows unobstructed. - 31.
-Obstruction in case of excessive user.
-In the case of excessive user of an easement the servant owner may, without prejudice to any other remedies to which he may be entitled, obstruct the user, but only on the servant heritage: Provided that such user cannot be obstructed when the obstruction would interfere with the lawful enjoyment of the easement.
+Obstruction in case of excessive user

+In the case of excessive user of an easement the servient owner may, without prejudice to any other remedies to which he may be entitled, obstruct the user, but only on the servient heritage:

+PROVIDED that such user cannot be obstructed when the obstruction would interfere with the lawful enjoyment of the easement.

-A, having a right to the force passage over B's land of light to four windows, six feet by four, increases their size and number.
+A, having a right to the free passage over B's land of light to four windows, 6" x 4", increases their seize and number.
 It is impossible to obstruct the passage of light to the new windows without also obstructing the passage of light to the ancient windows.
 B cannot obstruct the excessive user.

-CHAPTER IV

-THE DISTURBANCE OF EASEMENTS
+CHAPTER IV: THE DISTURBANCE OF EASEMENTS

-32. Right to enjoyment without disturbance.
-The owner or occupier of the dominant heritage is entitled to enjoy the easement without disturbance by any other person.
+32. Right to enjoyment with out disturbance

+The owner or occupier of the dominant heritage is entitled to enjoyment the easement without disturbance by any other person.

-A, as owner of a owner of a house has a right of way over B's land.
-C unlawfully enters on B's land, and obstructs a in his right of way.
+A, as owner of a house has a right of way over B?s land.
+C unlawfully enters on B's land and obstructs A in his right of way.
 A may sue C for compensation, not for the entry, but for the obstruction.